Stedi-Public-Archive/ts2asl/readme.md

 # ts2asl: A TypeScript to Amazon States Language ([ASL]) transpiler

-🚫 NOTICE: This Open Source Project Is Not Actively Maintained 🚫
+🚫 NOTICE: This open source project is not actively maintained 🚫

 To all users and contributors,